Former Employees Describe How Abortion Businesses

 What if they said “no” when entering the operating room?
 In this instance I felt compelled to reassure them that they didn’t have to go through with it with it and walked them back to the change room.
 This was not welcomed by my colleagues at the clinic.
 I was reminded that this is a business and that any slowing in the production line costs money. … Their patronizing remarks that some women will never be 100 percent sure and that I should encourage them to go on and get the abortion over quickly, were not comforting.
 I could no longer participate.
 (Giving Sorrow Words, p.
 170-171)

-As Abby Johnson, who wrote the book Unplanned about her experiences as a Planned Parenthood clinic director and her exit from the abortion industry, writes:
+As Abby Johnson, who wrote the book Unplanned about her experiences as a Planned Parenthood clinic director and her exit from the abortion industry, has stated: